andres-fr/python3-template/README.md

 ### GitHub releases:

-Pushing a tag triggers GitHub to automatically add a snapshot of the repo as `.zip` and `.tar.gz` to the *Releases* tab, under the tag name and message.
-We want to customize this behaviour to also include the wheel and source distribution (see `https://developer.github.com/v3/repos/releases/#create-a-release` for details):
+When pushed, GitHub automatically associates each tag with a corresponding *Release*, That holds the tag name and message, as well as a snapshot of the repo as `.zip` and `.tar.gz`.
+We want to add two things to this default behaviour:

+1. Automatic changelog via `HISTORY.rst`
+2. Pip-installable package in [wheel](https://pythonwheels.com/) format.

 ### Publish